dariusz/nbapr-searcher/README.md

 `npm install`

-.. and migrate the database ..
+.. create the SQLite database ..

-`npm run db:create`
+`npm run db:create-dev`

+.. and migrate / add tables + views ..

 `npm run db:up`

 ## Running

-To run the service:
+The run the service:

 `npm run start`

 ## Development

-This service is written in TypeScript.
+This app is written in TypeScript.
 It uses SQLite for data storage.
-A to-do is to use something else for production use.
+A to-do is to use something else for production data storage.

 To watch for changes while developing:

 `npm run watch`